Access and Privacy Policies

 To request one-on-one support to access the records, contact: NCTRrecords@umanitoba.ca.

-In order to protect the privacy of all the statements and materials in its care, the NCTR will place all materials in one of three categories:
+In order to protect the privacy of all the statements and materials in its care, the NCTR will place all materials in one of two categories:

 - Public records – Any records that do not violate personal and collective interests will be made fully accessible to the public, largely as electronic files available through online tools.